ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-concepts.md

 are usually identical [70], at least in the single-objective case.
 Hence, an objective function assigns a fitness value to every individual.
 This fitness value measures the ability of the corresponding individual to survive and reproduce in the *environment*, i.e. whether the solution is appropriate for the optimisation problem at hand.
-We should note that herein direct encoding of the individuals is always used.
-In addition, genotypes consist of a unique chromosome.
-Consequently, the terms genotype and chromosome refer to the internal representation of an individual.
+In this course, something common will be to adopt a direct encoding of the individuals.
+In addition, genotypes will usually consist of a unique chromosome.
+Consequently, we will use the terms genotype and chromosome to refer to the internal representation of an individual.

 ```text
 1: Initialisation.
 Generate the initial parent population.